Call Us for Whistleblower Legal Representation Los Angeles

 How Long Do You Have To File A Complaint?

 When it comes to whistleblower complaints, you have a set period of time that you can file your complaint.
 This timeline is based on the individual statute that your complaint is regarding.
 There are currently more than 20 different whistleblower statutes that you can file a complaint under.
-You should enlist the help of an experienced whistleblower retaliation lawyer Los Angeles to ensure that you know the date for filing.

 When we're talking about a timeframe, you need to know the proper start date.
 In whistleblower complaints, this start date is the date that the adverse action happened.
 For example, if you were fired, then that would be the date that starts your time period for filing.
 Let's take a look at a couple of examples from each time frame so that you better understand how quickly you need to react.180 Days